The Illusion of Readiness in Health AI: Discussion

 Medical readiness is a multidimensional construct.
 In real-world settings, models must tolerate missing or noisy data, justify their decisions in a manner clinicians can understand, and reason across time, modality, and context.
 Performance must be not only accurate but also reliable, interpretable, and safe under uncertainty.
 Unlike domains such as mathematics or programming, where ground truth is unambiguous and logic is formal, healthcare requires flexible, contextual reasoning.
-Attempts to port reasoning strategies from other domains—such as multi-agent planning or chain-of-thought prompting—often fall short in medicine, where \textbf{ambiguity, incomplete information, and medical nuance are the norm}.
+Attempts to port reasoning strategies from other domains, such as multi-agent planning or chain-of-thought prompting, often fall short in medicine, where ambiguity, incomplete information, and medical nuance are the norm.
 Without alignment to this reality, advances in model capability risk being confined to artificial test settings.